RichGibson/vienna_guide/README.md

   to Cobenzl. and had a snack at Rondell Café am Cobenzl.

-  Kahlenberg is where Polish troops were when they helped to relieve the city from the Turks in the second seige of Vienna in 1683.
-The church is Polish, and has many markers of the event.
+  Kahlenberg is where Polish troops were when they helped to relieve the city from the Turks in the second siege of Vienna in 1683.
+The church is Polish and has many markers of the event.

-  Troops rushed down from Kahlenberg down towards the city walls.
+  Troops rushed down from Kahlenberg towards the city walls.
 I have trouble walking across the parking lot.
 Rushing down the mountain fully armed seems worth a bit of commemoration.

   Fun fact.
-The combined forces that drove off the Turks after several months of seige left them in such disarray that they left many of their supply wagons, including bags of coffee.
+The combined forces that drove off the Turks after several months of siege left them in such disarray that they left many of their supply wagons, including bags of coffee.
 And the Wieners took to coffee.

   [A history of Viennese coffee house culture](https://www.wien.gv.at/english/culture-history/viennese-coffee-culture.html)